Please find below answers to some of the common questions about Small Group Instructional Feedback (SGIF).

 Our process begins with a consultation conversation initiated by a completed consultation request form.
 There is an opportunity to indicate your interest in a SGIF on that form by requesting a new consultation appointment.
 Please provide us with at least two weeks’ advance notice and we will make every effort to accommodate your request, based on scheduling availability.

-For more information about SGIFs and their educational benefits, you might consult these references:
+For more information about SGIF and its educational benefits, you might consult these references: